 Father Claus riding on a bicycle is the most popular Christmas card design.
 It’s a Victorian greeting card with an unusual and unique design.
-Many postcards come with handwritten letters that the recipient can reply to.
-They can also be sent to anyone.
-The inside of the cards can be filled with your own message.
-If you want to send Christmas cards to friends and loved ones, you can send them for free.
+These postcards often come with handwritten notes that can be replied to by the recipient and can be sent to anyone.
+The cards come with a blank inside so that the recipient can add their own message.
+If you wish to send Christmas cards to your friends and family, you can also send them free of charge.

-The advent of Christmas cards is not entirely new.
-John Callcott Horsley (a Czech-American painter) created the first Christmas card in 1843.
-The card featured a happy family party in the center, and was put up for sale in London.
-A variety store owner printed the first Christmas card commercially in Albany, New York.
-This was followed by a similar design by a British printer, William Morris.
-The first commercially available Christmas card came with the words “Merry” and “Happy New Year.”
+Christmas cards are not a new concept.
+John Callcott Horsley was a Czech-American painter who created the first Christmas card.
+The card featured a happy family gathering in the middle and was sold in London.
+A variety store owner in Albany, New York printed the first commercial Christmas cards.
+William Morris, a British printer, followed suit with a similar design.
+The first Christmas card to be commercially available had the words “Merry,” and “Happy Year.”

-Henry Cole, the first man in London to sell Christmas cards, sold them for 1 shilling in 1843.
-He used the money he earned from these sales to set up a public record office.
+In the year 1843, Henry Cole, the first man to sell Christmas cards in London, sold them for one shilling.
+The money he made from these sales was used to open a public records office.
 The Post Office was born.
 It allows people to send and get cards without worrying about how they will reply.
-It’s a small gesture but sending a Christmas greeting card can be as important as sending one.
+Even though it is a small gesture to send a Christmas card, it can be just as important!

 There are several types of cards that you can send.
-In the United States, Christmas cards were first produced by a German printer in the late 1840s.
-They were extremely expensive and could not be afforded by most people.
-Louis Prang, an American lithographer from Boston, created the first ever commercial Christmas card in the United Kingdom.
-This allowed for a more realistic representation of the holiday and allowed for five million cards to be produced in one year.
+In the late 1840s, a German printer produced the first Christmas cards in America.
+They were very costly and many people couldn’t afford them.
+In the United Kingdom, the first commercial Christmas card was made in 1915 by a Boston lithographer named Louis Prang.
+This process allowed for a very realistic image of the holiday, and allowed for the production of five million cards in a single year.

-Charles Darwin created the first Christmas card.
+Charles Darwin produced the first Christmas cards.
 He was fascinated at the seasons and their themes.
-He was particularly fascinated by the season of winter.
+He was particularly interested in the season of winter and the winter, and he also made a few of his own Christmas cards.
 These cards were later made by other artists and widely distributed by the British public.
-The original design for the first card was beautiful.
-It also featured modern designs that were still in style in 1848.
+However, the original design of this card was the most beautiful.
+It also featured the most innovative designs, which were still in fashion in 1848.